Leonard Hughes IV

-Early Life And Education
+Early life and education

 Hughes began his schooling at St. Joseph's Catholic School before finishing his elementary education at St. Peters Catholic School.
 He began Highschool attending Rockhurst University but Hughes claims is a "disagreement" between himself and the Jesuits led him to attend Blue Springs South Highschool.
 Hughes claims Blue Springs South was the inadvertent birth of his passion for activism after a textbook containing a chapter on Black English he found offensive was the beginning of a discussion that Blue Springs South Highschool led the efforts to embrace students of color ensuring the curriculum was up to date.
 Hughes went to the University Of Missouri-Kansas City where he became an integral part of student life.
 He was Presiden of The African American Student Union.
 He was Vice President of The Activity and Programs Council before serving 3 terms as Student Body President.
 During his tenure, they were able to secure the funds responsible for the Student Union they enjoy on campus today.

-Political Pedigree
+Political pedigree

 There is a myth Hughes was born on a poll but in reality, his family has been involved in Kansas City politics for decades.
 His Grandfather Leonard S. Hughes Jr. was the first black judge for Kansas City Municipal Court.
 Mamie Hughes his grandmother was the first woman on the Jackson County Legislator, later serving on Jimmy Carter's Council On Women's Rights.
 His Father Leonard S. Hughes III was elected to Circuit Court Judge in 1979 sitting on the bench until 1993 when he founded the municipal court for domestic violence the first in the nation to deal with the problem solely.
 Lisa Hughes his mother was Vice President of Freedom Inc, a Democratic National Committee Woman.
 There is no question to Hughes's Political pedigree as he began working polls, earning his position as President of Young Freedom, Kansas City NAACP, and Vice President of the Young Democrats of Misso%uri.